 Art directors oversee the creation of visual material for advertisements, print publications, product packaging, film productions and other outlets.
 Art directors typically manage other staff members, including designers, artists and writers.
 They may look over specific elements, such as design concepts, original or stock artwork, layouts and the stylistic components of written materials.
 They may also create budgets and deadlines, collaborate with other departments like copywriting or production and communicate with clients throughout the project's lifespan.

 Most art directors work for advertising and public relations firms, print and online publications, design companies or the motion picture and entertainment industry.
-The U.S. Bureau of Labor Statistics (BLS) reported that roughly half of art directors were self-employed in 2014.
+The U.S. Bureau of Labor Statistics (BLS) reported that over half of art directors were self-employed in 2016.
 People in this position typically work full time and spend the majority of their time in an office or design studio.